wp-plugins/backwpup/readme.txt

 4. Backups Manage Page

 == Changelog ==
+= 2.0.4 =
+* save exisiting session on job start and restore it

 = 2.0.3 =
 * Reimplemt deletion of backups in a folder
 * Hopfuly fix of 'temp is not writeable'